 Pogaru Beats Yash's KGF Chapter 1!
-Becomes The Highest Viewed Kannada Teaser With 1 Crore Views
+Becomes The Highest-Viewed Kannada Teaser With 1 Crore Views

-Dhruva Sarja's Pogaru is one of the most-anticipated films of Sandalwood.
+Dhruva Sarja's Pogaru is one of the most anticipated films of Sandalwood.
 Helmed by Nanda Kishore, the action-drama features Rashmika Mandanna in the female lead.
 It's trailer dialogue which released a few days ago, has attracted a lot of attention.
-Within a week, Dhruva Sarja's film has beaten Yash's KGF Chapter 1's record by becoming the highest viewed Kannada teaser.
+Within a week, Dhruva Sarja's film has beaten Yash's KGF Chapter 1's record by becoming the highest-viewed Kannada teaser.
 It has garnered over 1 crore views and over 2 lakh likes.
-Fans eagerly awaiting its release have heaped it with praise!
+Fans eagerly awaiting its release have heaped it with praises!

-Pogaru's Dialogue Teaser Gies Viral!
+Pogaru's Dialogue Teaser Goes Viral!

 Pogaru Beats KGF's Record